$69 Find Cheap Flights from Tucson to California

 The average price of all round-trip flights from Tucson to California clicked on KAYAK for each day over the last 12 months.

-If you are looking for a flight deal from Tucson to California, look for departures on Fridays and avoid leaving on a Tuesday, as it's usually the priciest day.
+If you are looking for a flight deal from Tucson to California, look for departures on Thursdays and avoid leaving on a Tuesday, as it's usually the priciest day.
 When flying back from California, Saturday is the cheapest day to fly and Sunday is the most expensive.

 How far in advance should I book a flight from Tucson to California?